marconett/werow-headless-extractor/README.md

 This downloads the linux version of the [We-Row software](https://www.nohrd.com/us/we-row) and extracts the USB-to-WebSocket-Bridge from the Electron app.
 The bridge is just a simple node package that relies on [node-serialport](https://github.com/node-serialport/node-serialport), [socket.io](https://github.com/socketio/socket.io) and [express](https://github.com/expressjs/express).

+It then patches the extracted node package so it is compatible with *node-serialport* >= 5.0.0 (which makes it incompatible with prior versions) and replaces Electron specific code with the Bable transpiler.

-You can then go ahead and patch the extracted node packages dependencies (especially *node-serialport*, as it fixes memory-leaks and performance issues) and use the package and the [We-Row website](https://we-row.mynohrd.com/) without the official Electron app.
+You then need to go ahead and update the extracted node packages dependencies (most importantly *node-serialport*) and add the Babel transpiler.

+You can now use the USB-to-WebSocket-Bridge and the [We-Row website](https://we-row.mynohrd.com/) without the official Electron app.

 I wrote this becasue I didn't want to violate any copyright by publishing the extracted node package itself.
-But I really didn't like the Electron app and it's outdated dependencies.
+I really didn't like the Electron app and it's outdated dependencies, as newer *node-serialport* versions have fixes for a bunch memory-leaks and performance issues.

 ## Usage